-Figure 16 shows that even though the hosts are out of Maintenance Mode and the InstantClone.Maintenance value is no longer 1 or 2, the original Parent VMs were not recreated.
+Figure 16 shows that even though the hosts are out of Maintenance Mode and the InstantClone.Maintenance value is no longer 1 or 2; the original Parent VMs did not recreate.

-As you should be able to tell, updating a host or all the hosts in a cluster with or without Update Manager is not that hard.
+As you can tell, updating a host or all the hosts in a cluster with or without Update Manager is not that hard.

 Creating Additional Machines

 Since vCenter (or some VMware internal process) deleted the Parent VMs, now is a good time to create additional machines.